Skip to content

 • Skipping meals.
 This often leads to blood sugar crashes, stronger cravings, and overeating later in the day.

 • Expecting fast results.
 Sustainable changes take time.
-Patience during perimenopause is not passive — it is part of the process.

 • Assuming your body is broken.
 It is not.
 It is adapting to a new hormonal environment.
-With the right support, it can still respond well.

 Where to Start: Three Simple First Steps

 • Add more protein.
 Include a quality protein source at every meal, starting with breakfast.
-This alone can improve cravings, energy, and satiety.

 Can You Still Lose Weight During Perimenopause?